Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-09.md

 The `:checked` pseudo-class applies when a check box or a radio button is currently selected.

 ## After Class

+Wrap up your CSS Framework styles by styling the form elements.
+Submit your completed framework to GradeScope.

 - Add styles for input elements to your framework.
 See [Challenges: Input](#challenge-inputs)
 - Add form layout styles.
 See [Challenges: Forms](#challenge-forms)